 or even schedule a pre-application meeting.

-- Most interior remodeling projects - Unless your remodel involves the demolition or combination of separate units, basic remodel projects do not require land use approval.
+- Most interior remodeling projects - Unless your remodel involves the demolition or combination of separate units, basic remodel projects that don't effect the exterior of the building do not require land use approval.
+Check with the planner of the day to ensure our project doesn't require land use review.
 However, almost all significant remodels require a building permit.

-- Fences - Although fence designs and sizes are approved by the planning department through the fence permit process, fences are not considered development and are not subject to land use review.
+- Fences - Although fence designs, dimensions and sizes are approved by the zoning officer through the fence permit process, fences are not considered development and are not subject to land use review.

-- Signs - Although sign designs are approved by the planning department through the sign permit process, they are not subject to land use review.
+- Signs - Signs are reviewed by the zoning officer through the sign permit process, they are not subject to land use review.
+Applicants should review the Sign Code Handout before submitting an application for a sign permit.